richtastic/ff/src/3DR/wiki/app.md

 - do a bundle adjustment step at end of 3-5 iterations

+----- IS THE POINT COMBINING AT DIFFERENT VIEWS REALLY CORRECT>
+- WHY IS THE CAMERA MATRIX INVERTED FOR DISPLAY ? [is maybe the z direction reversed or something?]

 - when r error / point3d count is above some threshold, do incremental iteritive nonlinear changes [on absolute transform?]